OussemaJaouadi/portfolio/public/pages/overview.md

 I have a solid foundation in DevOps, with hands-on experience in Docker, Kubernetes, Ansible, and a range of CI/CD tools.
 My background includes backend development and cybersecurity, with experience in CTF participation and challenge creation.
 Through internships and volunteer work, I have gained valuable project experience and technical skills.

-Currently, I am pursuing certifications in AWS Cloud Practitioner and Kubernetes to further enhance my expertise.
-My professional values emphasize constructive feedback, trust, accountability, and a commitment to ongoing improvement.
+I am currently pursuing certifications to further deepen my knowledge and skills.
+My professional ethos revolves around embracing constructive criticism, fostering trust and accountability, thriving on diverse perspectives, and striving for continuous improvement.

-I am eager to contribute my skills, enthusiasm, and fresh perspective to a dynamic team in the DevOps or SRE field.
-My objective is to engage in innovative projects and continue growing in cloud technologies, infrastructure as code, and secure system design.
+I am excited to contribute to projects that push the boundaries of what's possible, focusing on creating and refining systems that stand out for their robustness, efficiency, and innovation.

 [Download My CV](https://drive.google.com/file/d/1STPK0AurM8PXLg_1GHtXNoKIe5i8GJaE/view?usp=sharing)